 It is not known if intravenous arginine is secreted in human milk; however, systemically administered amino acids are secreted into breast milk in quantities not likely to be harmful to the infant.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 Aluminum Hydroxide: Aluminum hydroxide and magnesium hydroxide (as well as other antacids) may interact with urinary acidifiers by alkalinizing the urine.
 Frequent use of these high dose antacids should be avoided in patients receiving urinary acidifiers.

 Aluminum Hydroxide; Magnesium Carbonate: Aluminum hydroxide and magnesium hydroxide (as well as other antacids) may interact with urinary acidifiers by alkalinizing the urine.
 Frequent use of these high dose antacids should be avoided in patients receiving urinary acidifiers.

 Colchicine: Colchicine is an alkaloid that is inhibited by acidifying agents.
 The colchicine dose may need adjustment.

 Methadone: As methadone is a weak base, the renal elimination of methadone is increased by urine acidification.
 Acidifying agents may lower the serum methadone concentration.
 Reabsorption of circulating methadone is pH-dependent.
 Studies demonstrate that methadone is cleared faster from the body with an acidic urinary pH as compared with a more basic pH.

-If you want to learn more!, please contact us:
+If you want to learn more! you can Schedule an Appointment here, please contact us: